johnhw/markdeep_checklist/README.md

 # markdeep_checklist
 Adds simple, clickable checklists to [Markdeep](https://casual-effects.com/markdeep/) documents.
 Makes it quick and easy to create action checklists.
-Checks are persisted in the brower's local storage, so refreshing the page won't lose your checks.
+Checks persist in the brower's local storage, so refreshing the page won't lose your checks.

 <img src="imgs/screenshot_1.png">

+Which was generated from this source:

 ```markdown